-Tallis Barker (Shivantar) is a writer, teacher, translator, concert pianist and composer.
+Dr. Tallis Barker (Shivantar) is a writer, teacher, translator, pianist, composer — and faithful faster.
 He began life following a traditional academic path, going to university at Harvard (A.B., magna cum laude) and Oxford (D.Phil), where he continued to work as a lecturer for several years.
 During this time, he began to feel that the old Buddhist saying – that universities “teach only increasingly sophisticated levels of ignorance” – really is true, and so he eventually stepped out of the Matrix.

-Besides doing crazy things like fasting and running, he also has a wife and three kids who help to keep him grounded here on Planet Earth!
-In his ‘spare’ time he also has several real jobs, teaching meditation, yoga, as well as classical piano (if any of these counts as a real job!).
-He has recorded several cds of piano music and is the author of the book Growing into Being: paths and practices towards enlightenment.
+Besides doing crazy things like fasting and running, he also has a wife and three children who help to keep him grounded here on Planet Earth!
+In his ‘spare’ time he also has several real jobs, teaching meditation, yoga, as well as classical piano – if any of these counts as a real job!
+He has recorded several cds of piano music (available on Spotify and iTunes) and is the author of the book Growing into Being: Paths and Practices towards Enlightenment.
 He is currently working on a book dealing with stage fright and how to let go of the nerves which cause it.